red-data-tools/GR.rb/README.md

 ## API Overview

 There are two different approaches to plotting with GR.rb.
 One way is to call Matlab-like APIs.
 The other is to call GR/GR3 native functions.
-We are planning to prepare a [more object-oriented interface](https://github.com/kojix2/GRUtils.rb) based on [GRUtils.jl](https://github.com/heliosdrm/GRUtils.jl) in the future.

 #### GR::Plot - A simple, matlab-style API.